 Permit Parking Schemes have been installed around the City Canada Bay to manage and share parking in locations of high demand.
 Council has four types of permit schemes in place: Resident Parking Schemes, Visitor Parking Schemes, Business Parking Schemes and Parks Parking Schemes.

 There are strict rules governing permit applications and the use of permits.
-In accordance with the Roads and Maritime Services (RMS) requirements and Council's On-Street Parking Policy, only certain properties are eligible to receive a permit.
+In accordance with the Transport for NSW (TfNSW) requirements and Council's On-Street Parking Policy, only certain properties are eligible to receive a permit.

-Council does not send individual reminders regarding permit expiry.
 It is the responsibility of the permit holder to ensure they renew their permit before the expiry date.
-Failure to display a valid permit may result in the issuing of an infringement notice.
+Council may send a reminder via email to the address provided on your application.

-The Resident Parking Scheme allows residents who have inadequate off-street parking to apply for permits to park in their street or neighbouring streets without time restriction.
-Non-permit holders must comply with the 2P or 3P time restrictions in these areas.
+The Resident Parking Scheme allows eligible residents who have inadequate off-street parking to apply for permits to park in their street or neighbouring streets without time restriction.
+Non-permit holders must comply with the 1P, 2P, 3P and 4P time restrictions in these areas.
 The number of permits which can be issued to residents is limited by the number of off-street parking spaces which you have and the number of vehicles registered to your address.

 Visitor parking permits expire on 30 June annually.